arcestia/atprotoblog/README.md

-# Atprotoblog - An ATProtocol Blog
+# ATProtoBlog - A Modern Blog Built with AT Protocol

-A simple little blog that pulls posts from your PDS, using the `com.whtwnd.blog.entry` lexicon.
+A modern, responsive blog that pulls posts from your PDS (Personal Data Server) using the `com.whtwnd.blog.entry` lexicon, with support for local markdown posts.

 ```ts
 interface WhtwndBlogEntryRecord {